EU-Russia Sanctions: From the 14th to the 18th Sanctions Package

 • Further Export Restrictions

-• Review and adjust compliance management system: Check, reassess and document export control, subsidiaries, and third country relations.
+• Review and Adjust Compliance Management System: Check, reassess, and document export control, subsidiaries, and third-country relations.

-• Update sanctions list screening and KYC processes
+• Update Sanctions List Screening and KYC Processes

-• Involve subsidiaries: Implement instructions, training, responsibilities, and controls.
+• Involve Subsidiaries: Implement instructions, training, responsibilities, and controls.

-Do you have questions on this topic or need assistance?
+Do you have questions on this topic or need support with implementation?

 We specialize in International Business Law, Corporate Law, Compliance, and Contract Management.